JackMcClellan/Base-Power-Site-Survey-Tool/_docs/aws-complete-setup-guide.md

-# Complete AWS Setup Guide - Base Power Site Survey Tool
+# Complete AWS Setup Guide - Survey Tool

-This comprehensive guide will walk you through setting up the complete AWS infrastructure for the Base Power Site Survey Tool, from initial setup to deployment.
+This comprehensive guide will walk you through setting up the complete AWS infrastructure for the Survey Tool, from initial setup to deployment.
 Follow each section in order to replicate this setup on your own AWS account.

 ## Overview